 Only a handful of states have meal and break laws, although it is common practice for employers to offer paid and unpaid breaks for their employees in the states that don’t.

-For example, California break laws are some of the most extensive in the country.
+For example, California laws regarding breaks are some of the most extensive in the country.
 If an employee works more than 5 hours per day (unless the shift is only 6 hours or less) they are required to have a half-hour meal break.
 This break can be waived if both the employer and employee consent to it.
 Employers must also count an on-duty meal period as time worked if the nature of the work prevents a clocked-out lunch break.
 For this to occur, a written agreement between parties must exist.
 If an employee works more than 10 hours per day (but not more than 12 hours), the employee gets a second 30-minute meal break.

 Other states that have meal and rest break laws on the books include Colorado, Connecticut, Delaware, Illinois, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Nebraska, Nevada, New Hampshire, New York, North Dakota, Oregon, Rhode Island, Tennessee, Vermont, Washington and West Virginia.
 Check out this ExakTime blog for a complete breakdown of each of these states’ laws.